 They also last much longer.
 You won’t have to change bulbs for at least 5 years, and often over 10.

 But there are downsides.
 Well, one big downside.
 And that is the proliferation of low-quality LED lights.

 In the past five years, tons of brands have flooded the market with low-cost LED grow lights that are practically useless.
 They either only veg and do not have to light intensity required to flower plants, or they simply use the wrong spectrum to be of any use.

 If you’re in the market for an LED light, I’m sure you’ve been doing your research and have come across a number of these cheap grow light fixtures.
 Those will not grow a plant, much less flower cannabis plants.
 LEDs like that are not a good choice and a huge waste of money.

 Unfortunately, not all of these lights are easy to recognize; some of these manufacturers are very good at marketing and know how to make their LED grow lights appear far better than they are.

 What can you do then to avoid making a bad choice and blowing your hard-earned money one useless LEDs that your plant will hate as much as you?

 The Good News

 Sites like this one wade through all the crappy choices and find the quality lights.
-And they don’t always have to be the most expensive options either (Platinum LED is a good example of this).
+And they don’t always have to be the most expensive options either (Phlizon and Spider Farmer are both good examples of this).
 You can get really good LED grow lights for not too much more money than their HID plant light equivalents.